asmagill/mjolnir_asm/eventtap.event/README.md

 ~~~lua
 eventtap.event:getkeycode() -> keycode
 ~~~
 Gets the keycode for the given event; only applicable for key-related events.
-The keycode is a numeric value from the `mjolnir.keycodes` table.
+The keycode is a numeric value from the `mjolnir.keycodes.map` table.

 ~~~lua
 eventtap.event:setkeycode(keycode)
 ~~~
 Sets the keycode for the given event; only applicable for key-related events.
-The keycode is a numeric value from the `mjolnir.keycodes` table.
+The keycode is a numeric value from the `mjolnir.keycodes.map` table.

 ~~~lua
 eventtap.event:post(app = nil)